Exploring women's lost voices through fiction

 The residency was funded through the Arts Council-supported Trust New Art (TNA), a programme intended to connect people to National Trust places through contemporary arts.
 Many of TNA's previous commissions have been for visual/material artists rather than writers, and it has been fantastic to be part of the Trust's process of understanding what writers can offer to them as an organisation - and what they can offer to writers.

-Manchester Literature Festival has been the third partner in the residency, and will be hosting two events showcasing the commission in October, including a site-specific performance at Quarry Bank itself.
+Manchester Literature Festival has been the third partner in the residency, and hosted two events showcasing the commission in October 2018, including a site-specific performance at Quarry Bank itself.

 Bringing live literature into this new space has just been one of the lovely features of undertaking the residency, along with the chance to produce a piece of work that will, I hope, allow the National Trust to highlight a special place and complex piece of history in a slightly different way.